-Examples: 1) A PSP has a payment license from Member State 1 and also supplies payment services in Member State 2 via a branch, and Member State 3 via an agent.
-In application of the rules, this PSP will have to report the payments it executes in Member State 1 to Member State 1, the payments it executes in Member State 2 to Member State 2, and the payments it executes in Member State 3 to Member State 3.

-2) An e-money provider has a payment license to provide payment services from Member State 1.
+- Examples: 1) A PSP has a payment license from Member State 1 and also supplies payment services in Member State 2 via a branch, and Member State 3 via an agent.
+In application of the rules, this PSP will have to report the payments it executes in Member State 1 to Member State 1, the payments it executes in Member State 2 to Member State 2, and the payments it executes in Member State 3 to Member State 3. - 2) An e-money provider has a payment license to provide payment services from Member State 1.
 It then uses passporting rules to provide payment services in all other Member States of the EU.
-According to the rule of Article 243b(4), it will report data in all Member States for the respective payments it executes in each one of them.

-3) An e-money provider has its payment license in Member State 1 and also provides payment services in Member State 2 and 3.
-In order to determine what data should be reported in each Member State, it will look at its payment license and where its clients are located.
+According to the rule of Article 243b(4), it will report data in all Member States for the respective payments it executes in each one of them. - 3) An e-money provider has its payment license in Member State 1 and also provides payment services in Member State 2 and 3.
+In order to determine what data should be reported in each Member State, it will look at its payment license and where its clients are located in accordance with Article 243c.
 As such, if the e-money provider acts as the PSP of the payer for payments going from Member State 1 to a third country, it will report these payments in Member State 1.
-If it acts as PSP of the payee for payments going from Member State 2.
+If it acts as PSP of the payee for payments going from Member State 3 to Member State 2, it will report these payments in Member State 2. - 4) If an EU e-money provider acts for both the payer and the payee in case of a cross-border transaction within the EU, the e-money provider shall report this transaction in the Member State where he provides the payment services to the payee in accordance with article 243b, 3.